 One wife talked about being strangled in the middle of the night by her husband.

-In 2006, Military Ministry, a Campus Crusade for Christ ministry, asked a group of Army soldiers and their spouses, "What are the greatest challenges you face?"
+A year ago Cru Military, a Cru ministry, asked a group of Army soldiers and their spouses, "What are the greatest challenges you face?"
 The men and women had been randomly selected, but every single one of them spoke about Post Traumatic Stress Disorder (PTSD).

 PTSD is an anxiety disorder that can occur in response to a traumatic event.
 It is the most severe form of combat trauma.
-According to USA Today, 48,000 Afghanistan and Iraq veterans have sought treatment for PTSD.
+48,000 Afghanistan and Iraq veterans have sought treatment for PTSD, according to USA TODAY.

 Nearly 1 in 5 combat veterans from Iraq and Afghanistan will suffer from PTSD.
-For these veterans’suicide rate is almost twice the national average and 2 out of 3 of their marriages are failing according to Military Ministry.
+These veterans' suicide rate is almost twice the national average and 2 out of 3 of their marriages are failing, according to Cru Military.

-After hearing heart-wrenching calls for help from the men and women they interviewed, the staff members in Military Ministry knew they had to do something.
+After hearing heart-wrenching calls for help from the men and women they interviewed, the staff members in Cru Military knew they had to do something.

-In response, Military Ministry created the Bridges to Healing Ministry, designed to help Christians and churches provide spiritual care for men and women suffering from combat trauma.
+In response, Cru Military created the Bridges to Healing Ministry, designed to help Christians and churches provide spiritual care for men and women suffering from combat trauma.